MustardChef/WSABuilds/Guides/ADB-Sideloading.md

 - Launch Windows Terminal.
 - Use ``adb install <file path>`` to install the APK.
 [**P.S.** You can right click to paste in Terminal]
 - Repeat this process for a file manager app.
-I recommend using MiX, you can use what you want.
+I recommend using FX File Explorer, you can use what you want.

 ## After installation using ADB
 You can now open the web browser you installed in Android, and download and install Aurora Store like you do on any Android device - normally sideloading APK without using ADB.